elmarquez/ngSolr/README.md

 x When a facet constraint is added, it should impact the typeahead filter x Location facet controller

+x Consider adding "??? results found for term, facet, facet" at top of result listing x Consider replacing link based facet lists with checkboxes x How to create a "related searches: a, b, c" list of queries x Consider a facet or tabbed interface to filter results by media type: text, image, video, etc. x Query term highlighting in search results x Autocomplete should show phrases that include the current search term, rather than just showing literal matches x Move code into esrc namespace? @see https://github.com/openjsan/openjsan/wiki/Global-Namespaces

 0.3.3
 x Updates toward integration into the SAUL and FACP projects ?
-Stuck on updating fragment to reflect the current facet query -- facet query clears hash
+Stuck on updating fragment to reflect the current facet query -- facet query clears hash x Make all the various free floating methods members of the function prototype for each controller

 Current:

 0.3.2
-x Faceted search on date ranges
+x Update the location URL when another page is selected x Faceted search on date ranges x Fix the search history controller so that listings point to pages, not query data
 - Created date range facet controller
+- Set minimum facet count threshold for facet list
+- Fixed missing facet counts

 0.3.1
 - Update the location fragment to reflect the current query